AT&T announced today that it would deliver the first commercial 5G device, the Netgear Nighthawk 5G Mobile Hotspot, in three days, on December 21st.

 5G is the fifth generation of broadband cellular network technology, mostly known as the data connection of your cell phone (besides talk and text).
 Supposedly, G is short for Global System for Mobile communications or GSM.

 5G brings the wireless speed up a huge notch with the cap of up to 10Gbps (or 10,000Mbps) and; it has other improvements.
-In real life, you can expect the sustained speed of a few Gbps.
+In real life, you can expect sustained speeds of a few Gbps.
 And that has a lot of implications.

 How we connect now

-The forth option is 4G and, it’s expensive.
-Generally, you pay some $80/month for a pseudo unlimited plan, which only gives you fast speed for the first 15GB of data per billing cycle.
+The fourth option is 4G and, it’s expensive.
+Generally, you pay some $80/month for a pseudo unlimited plan, which only gives you a fast speed for the first 15GB of data per billing cycle.
 Any data above that will be throttled down at much lower speeds.

 The new 5G standard will likely change all that.